Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Demonstration

-The \texttt{df-normalize} function is used in the definition of the curvature form ``\verb|Ω~i_j|''.
+The \lstinline{antisymmetrize} function is used in the definition of the curvature form \lstinline[mathescape]|$\Omega$~i_j|.
 It is a function for normalizing a differential form to an anti-symmetric tensor.
 It is defined in our system as a tensor function.

-Christoffel symbols of the first and second kind, and curvature form are defined in mathematics as follows.
-We can see our proposal succeeds to express these formulas directly in the program.
+The \lstinline{evenAndOddPermutations} function returns a tuple of even and odd permutations of the given size.
+The \lstinline{subrefs} function appends the elements of the second argument collection as the subscripts to the first argument tensor.